Another American dies while staying at Dominican Republic resort

 Authorities told the family that one of Curran's causes of death was pulmonary edema, "which seems to be common in everyone else who's passed that we're learning about,” Brown said.

+Holmes and Day were found dead in their room at the Grand Bahia Principe La Romana.
+Pulmonary edema — excess fluid in the lungs — was listed among the causes of death for the couple in preliminary reports.

-Schaup-Werner, 41, and her husband checked into their room at the Luxury Bahia Principe Bouganville on May 25, and after having a drink from the mini bar, she fell ill, according to the resort and her family.
+Schaup-Werner, 41, and her husband checked into their room at the neighboring Luxury Bahia Principe Bouganville on May 25, and after having a drink from the minibar, she fell ill, according to the resort and her family.
 She died a short time later.

 The FBI, which is investigating the three deaths, said further toxicology results on the Americans could take up to 30 days.

-At least two died after taking a drink from the minibar, families said.
+At least two died after taking a drink from minibars, families said.

 At least half a dozen people have reported abruptly falling ill while staying at resorts in the Dominican Republic.
 All of them said they stayed at Bahia Principe properties.
 At least one reported drinking from the minibar before getting sick.